Transboundary pollution (TBP) affecting a large area

 - In March 2019, it was reported that a large whale was washed ashore and a postmortem showed that it had about 40kg of plastic in its belly.

-- Sea birds are also believed to have ‘eaten’ plastic materials or have gotten entangled by plastic materials.
+- Sea birds are also believed to have ‘eaten’ plastic materials or have gotten entangled in plastic materials.

 Localized pollution and its impacts along shipping lanes